We see the farm as a natural habitat that can function in healthy collaboration with both human and wildlife needs.

 The whole site is aimed at being a place for nature connection, observation and learning.
 There will be little info signs springing up around the place as we get more established.

 We can offer half day workshops on the below...

 - Permaculture - designing regenerative lifestyles

 - Observing and learning from habitats

 Chickens are great gardeners.
 They can turn your compost pile, provide pest control and till your garden.
-We have some fearless Well Summer chooks.
+We are enjoying eggs from a lively flock of Well Summer, Sussex and Barnevelder chooks.

 Traditional orchards are wildlife havens.
 They were recognised as a UK Priority Habitat for conservation as they provide food and shelter for thousands of animals and plants, many of which are species of high conservation priority themselves.